efugier/smartcat/README.md

           Print version
 ```

-Currently only supporting openai and chatgpt but build to work with multple ones seemlessly if competitors emerge.
+Currently only supporting openai and chatgpt but build to work with multiple ones seemlessly if competitors emerge.

-You can use it to **accomplish tasks in the CLI** but **also in your editors** (if they are good unix citizens, i.e. works with shells commands and text streams) to complete, refactor, write tests... anything!
+You can use it to **accomplish tasks in the CLI** but **also in your editors** (if they are good unix citizens, i.e. work with shell commands and text streams) to complete, refactor, write tests... anything!

 The key to make this work seamlessly is a good default prompt that tells the model to behave like a CLI tool an not write any unwanted text like markdown formatting or explanations.